paulinamarengo1/pokemon-card-analysis/README.md

 ## Key Findings

-1. 3864 cards in the dataset add $500+ in value when graded.
+1. 3864 cards (around 10%) in the dataset add $500+ in value when graded as a PSA 10.
 2. High-value grading opportunities are spread across sets.
-No single set dominates.
+No single set dominates the top 10, making card-specific research more important than set-level targeting.
-3. The average PSA 10 multiplier across reliable data is 25.31x
+3. The average PSA 10 multiplier across reliable data is 25.31x (PSA 10 multiplier = PSA 10 price divided by ungraded price).
-4. Cards in the $50–$100 ungraded price range offer the best balance of grading ROI, averaging a 20x PSA 10 multiplier and $1,380 in value added.
+4. Cards in the $50–$100 ungraded price range offer the best balance of grading ROI, averaging a 20x PSA 10 multiplier and $1,380 in value added, making them the most accessible high-return grading targets.

 ## Motivation